Azure/autorest.python/docs/client/initializing.md

 ## Importing Your Client

 You import your client from the namespace specified when generating (under flag `--namespace`).
 For the sake of this example, let's say the namespace is `azure.pets`.
-Your client's name is detailed in the swagger, (TODO link to swagger docs), and let's say ours is called `PetsClient`.
+Your client's name is detailed in the swagger, and let's say ours is called `PetsClient`.

 Putting this together, we import our client like so: